What’s My Alter Ego? (find your alter ego in 5 steps)

 Getting into character is like method acting.
 It takes your alter ego off the proverbial paper and puts it into practice.

-It’s time to get into character and use your alter ego in your life or creative pursuits.
-Here are some tips:
+You’re bringing it to life.
+So it’s time to get into character and use your alter ego in a real creative project or goal.

 Start small — take baby steps